highlightjs/highlight.js/docs/reference.rst

 **type**: array

 The list of sub-modes that can be found inside the mode.
-For detailed explanation see [[Language]] definition guide.
+For detailed explanation see :doc:`Language definition guide </language-guide>`.

 starts